e4och/js-101/README.md

 [[Prototype]]: Object**
 ```

-### Creating objects without the use of contstructors
+### Creating objects without the use of constructors

 ```jsx
 const user_1 = {